 KLM help desk

-I tested the Wi-Fi speed at this lounge and it was far better than I expected.
-This is great for business travelers and anyone who might want to stream video.
+I tested the Wi-Fi speed at this lounge, and it was far better than I expected.
+This is great for business travelers and anyone who wants to stream video.

 Most of the crowd was fixated on the TV’s and the World Cup match that was being played.
 The lounge itself isn’t huge by any stretch but has enough seating and excellent amenities.